-To find more specialised information such as Peer-reviewed journal articles for your assignments, you will need to use or access LRC databases.
-All subscribes LRC databases are selected to suit the courses taught at William Angliss Institute.
+To find more specialised information such as Peer-reviewed journal articles for your assignments, you will need to use or access LRC databases and other electronic resources, such as e-books, video streaming collections.
+All subscribed LRC electronic resources are selected to suit the courses taught at William Angliss Institute.

 Google Scholar is Google's academic search engine that searches across scholarly literature including academic online journals, conference papers, dissertations, technical reports and e(books).